 · Love life

 · Creating more free time

 · Starting a business

 6. A life coach is not a therapist.
 Therapists deal with past issues and traumas.
 Life coaches work from the present moment and the future.
-A life coach won’t help you get over a past loss or deal with the fact that you were bullied or abused.
+A life coach won’t help you get over a past loss or deal with being bullied or abused.
 A life coach helps you recognize patterns and can guide you towards building a more desirable future.
 7. A life coach isn’t required to have any training.
-There are organizations that certify life coaches, but they aren’t necessary to make a living as a life coach.
+Some organizations certify life coaches, but they aren’t necessary to make a living as a life coach.
 Be sure to vet anyone you’re considering hiring as a life coach.
-Since the barriers to entry are so low, there are plenty of life coaches that aren’t good at what they do.
+Since the entry barriers are so low, there are plenty of life coaches that aren’t good at what they do.